OctopusDeploy/docs/docs/administration/upgrading/guide/upgrading-from-octopus-3.x-to-modern.md

 There is some risk involved with doing an in-place upgrade.
 This guide will walk through the steps needed to reduce the risk and keep downtime to a minimum.

-## Recommended Approach - Create a cloned instance
+## Recommended approach - create a cloned instance

-The recommended approach is to create a cloned instance, upgrade that, and test out the new functionality with any integrations.
-From there, you can migrate over to the cloned instance or do an in-place upgrade of your existing instance and use the cloned instance for testing future upgrades.
+The recommended approach is to create a cloned instance, upgrade that instance, and test out the new functionality with any integrations.
+From there, you can migrate over to the cloned instance or do an in-place upgrade of your existing instance and use the cloned instance to test future upgrades.

 ### Overview

 Creating a clone of an existing instance involves:

-1. Backup master key and license.
+1. Backup the Master Key and license.
 1. Enable maintenance mode on the main instance.
 1. Backup the database of the main instance.
 1. Disable maintenance mode on the main instance.